kiith-sa/ddocs.org/strings/project-developers.md

   toc-additional=links.md # file with additional table of
                           # contents content (e.g. links)
-  macros=macros.dd        # file with DDoc macros to use
+  macros=macros.dd        # file with DDoc macros to use no-markdown=true        # disable Markdown support
+                          # if you only want DDoc
   ```